-Down to the River to Pray.
+Down in the River to Pray.
 This was first published in 1867 in "Slave Songs of the United States" and attributed to George H. Allan.
 The title was "The Good Old Way" and the worshippers went down in de (sic!) valley (rather than to or in the river) to pray.
 It was performed by bluegrass star Alison Krauss in the film "O Brother, Where Art Thou?" and in concerts thereafter.

 Freedom Is Coming

 I'll Fly Away